3730 Walnut Street

 Abstract: Predictive analytics is increasingly used to guide decision-making in many applications.
 However, in practice, we often have limited data on the true predictive task of interest, and must instead rely on more abundant data on a closely-related proxy predictive task.
 For example, e-commerce platforms use abundant customer click data (proxy) to make product recommendations rather than the relatively sparse customer purchase data (true outcome of interest); alternatively, hospitals often rely on medical risk scores trained on a different patient population (proxy) rather than their own patient population (true cohort of interest) to assign interventions.
 However, not accounting for the bias in the proxy can lead to sub-optimal decisions.
 Using real datasets, we find that this bias can often be captured by a sparse function of the features.
 Thus, we propose a novel two-step estimator that uses techniques from high-dimensional statistics to efficiently combine a large amount of proxy data and a small amount of true data.
 We prove upper bounds on the error of our proposed estimator and lower bounds on several heuristics commonly used by data scientists; in particular, our proposed estimator can achieve the same accuracy with exponentially less true data (in the number of features).
 Our proof relies on a new tail inequality on the convergence of LASSO for approximately sparse vectors.
 Finally, we demonstrate the effectiveness of our approach on e-commerce and healthcare datasets; in both cases, we achieve significantly better predictive accuracy as well as managerial insights into the nature of the bias in the proxy data.

-Hamsa Bastani, Osbert Bastani, Carolyn Kim (Under Review), Interpreting Predictive Models for Human-in-the-Loop Analytics.
+Hamsa Bastani, Osbert Bastani, Carolyn Kim (Draft), Interpreting Predictive Models for Human-in-the-Loop Analytics.

 Abstract: Machine learning is increasingly used to inform consequential decisions.
 Yet, these predictive models have been found to exhibit unexpected defects when trained on real-world observational data, which are plagued with confounders and biases.
 Thus, it is critical to involve domain experts in an interactive process of developing predictive models; interpretability offers a promising way to facilitate this interaction.
 We propose a novel approach to interpreting complex, blackbox machine learning models by constructing simple decision trees that summarize their reasoning process.
 Our algorithm leverages active learning to extract richer and more accurate interpretations than several baselines.
 Furthermore, we prove that by generating a sufficient amount of data through our active learning strategy, the extracted decision tree converges to the exact decision tree, implying that we provably avoid overfitting.
 We evaluate our algorithm on a random forest to predict diabetes risk on a real electronic medical record dataset, and show that it produces significantly more accurate interpretations than several baselines.
 We also conduct a user study demonstrating that humans are able to better reason about our interpretations than state-of-the-art rule lists.
 We then perform a case study with domain experts (physicians) regarding our diabetes risk prediction model, and describe several insights they derived using our interpretation.
 Of particular note, the physicians discovered an unexpected causal issue by investigating a subtree in our interpretation; we were able to then verify that this endogeneity indeed existed in our data, underscoring the value of interpretability.

-Hamsa Bastani, Pavithra Harsha, Georgia Perakis, Divya Singhvi (Under Review), Sequential Learning of Product Recommendations with Customer Disengagement.
+Hamsa Bastani, Pavithra Harsha, Georgia Perakis, Divya Singhvi (Under Revision), Learning Personalized Product Recommendations with Customer Disengagement.